ID-PaS+ : Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs: The Identity-aware General PaS Framework

 \subsection{Model Architecture and Training Objective}

-\textsc{ID-PaS} learns a policy~$\pi$ parameterized by a Graph Attention Network (GAT)~\cite{brody2021attentive}.
-The network takes the bipartite graph $P'$ as input and outputs one score for each variable.
-To ensure that the network focuses only on integer variables, \textsc{ID-PaS} masks out all non-integer variables at the output stage. \textsc{ID-PaS} first uses embedding layers to map the node and edge features into a shared embedding dimension of size $L$.
+\textsc{ID-PaS+} learns a policy $\pi$ parameterized by a Graph Attention Network (GAT)~\cite{brody2021attentive}.
+The network takes the bipartite graph $P'$ as input and outputs a probability score for each variable.
+First, embedding layers map the node and edge features into a shared embedding dimension of size $L$.
 The GAT then performs two rounds of message passing: in the first round, each constraint node attends to its neighboring variable nodes using $H$ attention heads; in the second round, variable nodes attend back to constraints with a separate set of attention parameters.
-The convolution and attention parameters are shared across all variables and all constraints, and the model size scales as $\Theta(HL^2)$.
-A multi-layer perceptron followed by a sigmoid activation produces a score in $[0,1]$ for each integer variable.
-The experiments et the embedding dimension $L=64$ and the number of attention heads $H=8$.
+The convolution and attention parameters are shared across the graph, scaling the model size as $\Theta(HL^2)$.
+A multi-layer perceptron followed by a sigmoid activation then produces a probability score in $[0,1]$ for each variable.
+In our experiments, we set the embedding dimension $L=64$ and the number of attention heads $H=8$.

-\textsc{ID-PaS} trains the network using an imitation-learning objective, following~\cite{han2023gnn}.
-Given the binarized target vector $y \in \{0,1\}^{|I|}$ and the predicted probabilities $\hat{y}\in [0,1]^{|I|}$, where $|I|$ is the number of integer variables, \textsc{ID-PaS} uses a binary cross-entropy loss~\cite{mao2023cross} for a batch of MIP instances:
+\textsc{ID-PaS+} trains the network using an imitation-learning objective~\cite{han2023gnn}.
+Given the binarized target vector $y \in \{0,1\}^{|I|}$ and the predicted probabilities $\hat{y} \in [0,1]^{|I|}$, where $I$ is the index set of all discrete (binary and integer) variables, \textsc{ID-PaS+} optimizes a binary cross-entropy loss~\cite{mao2023cross} over a batch of MIP instances $\mathcal{B}$:

-This simple yet effective loss encourages the network to assign low probability to variables that take the value zero in optimal solutions.
+This simple yet effective loss encourages the network to assign the lowest possible probabilities to variables that consistently take the value of zero in high-quality solutions.